 When I was hunting around my local craft stores to find supplies, they only had the huge buckets of assorted beads.
 I knew that everyone on this thread recommended not getting the assortment and get the individual packets instead, but I was too impatient to wait to order individual color packets online; I wanted to start projects NOW.
 So I was like, "hey, I have a high threshhold for mundane tasks, I can *totally* sort through this bucket of 6000 beads."
 Um yeah, I didn't feel that way by the time I got to the bottom of the bucket, hours and hours later.
 So after that, I decided that it was best for my sanity (and strained neck) to order individual colors.
 You guys were right, it's SO worth it.

 Has everyone received that email from Jenna with the revision so the neckline isn't too low?

 Yep, I got it.
-I'm actually still concerned that the neckline might still be a bit too low for me, so I might have to tweak the pile of flesh a little to make it a bit higher... but considering my math skills suck, I'm just going to cross that bridge when I come to it.
-(I'm just 1/2" into the pile of flesh still! )
+I'm actually still concerned that the neckline might still be a bit too low for me, so I might have to tweak the pattern a little to make it a bit higher... but considering my math skills suck, I'm just going to cross that bridge when I come to it.
+(I'm just 1/2" into the pattern still! )